SmgTR/Res0urc/README.md

-# Res0urc (in progress)
+# Res0urc MERN stack App.

+Build with react context.

-An app that lets users create, manage, and share collections of links.
+It's an app that lets users create, manage, and share collections of links.

 The project is based on MERN stack.